My Name Is Khan: Music

 Shankar–Ehsaan–Loy composed the soundtrack to My Name Is Khan, while Iyengar and Javed Akhtar (uncredited) provided the lyrics.
-The film has six original songs and four additional songs taken from Karan Johar's previous films.
-All the songs are played in the background; none with lip sync.
-When Iyengar had written two of the film's songs, Akhtar was approached to write the remaining but rejected the offers, citing his unwillingness to share credits.
-However, on Johar's persuasion, Akhtar later agreed to write one song though his name appeared not in the film's credits.
 My Name Is Khan features eight singers: Rahat Fateh Ali Khan, Shankar Mahadevan, Richa Sharma, Shreya Ghoshal, Adnan Sami, Shafqat Amanat Ali, Rashid Khan and Suraj Jagan.
-The album was released on 5 January 2010 by Sony Music.
-The Billboard magazine reported that it sold 150,000 units four days after its launch in India only, and proved to be a commercial success.
+The film has six original songs and four additional songs taken from Karan Johar's previous films, which are played in background without lip sync.
+The album was released on 6 January 2010 by Sony Music to positive reviews and was a commercial success.